lab47/lace/DEVELOPER.md

 Core namespaces, starting with `lace.core`, define the features (mostly macros and functions) that are necessary for even rudimentary Joker scripts to run.

-Their source code resides in the `core/data/` directory as `*.joke` files.
+Their source code resides in the `core/data/` directory as `*.clj` files.

-Not every such file corresponds to a single namespace; the `linter_*.joke` files modify the `lace.core` namespace, while the remaining files do correspond to namespaces, and are named by dropping the `lace.` prefix and changing all `.` characters to `_`.
-So, for example, the `lace.tools.cli` namespace is defined by `core/data/tools_cli.joke`.
+Not every such file corresponds to a single namespace; the `linter_*.clj` files modify the `lace.core` namespace, while the remaining files do correspond to namespaces, and are named by dropping the `lace.` prefix and changing all `.` characters to `_`.
+So, for example, the `lace.tools.cli` namespace is defined by `core/data/tools_cli.clj`.

 When Joker is built (via the `run.sh` script), `go generate ./...` is first run.
 Among other things, this causes the following source line (a Go comment) in `core/object.go` to be executed: